dlech/Keebuntu/README.md

 Application Menu
 ================

 Shows the KeePass application menu in the panel instead of the application window.
+NOTE: This only works on Unity - not other desktops.

 Background: